JacquelynGarcia/DSC180A-Q1Project/README.md

    - `train2.tsv`
    - `val2.tsv`
    - `test2.tsv`
-4. Place these files in a new folder named `data/` inside the project root:
+4. Place these files in a new folder named `data/` inside the project root.

 ### Create virtual environment
 ```bash